mhowlett/Nhiredis/README.md

 ## Building

-You can download the binary files directly, however if you wish to build Nhiredis yourself, here's
+Library files are included in the repository but if you wish to build Nhiredis yourself, here's
 how:

 ### Windows

-First, obtain hiredis and compile it.
-Note that antirez/hiredis on github currently does not build on Windows.
-I recommend using my fork (mhowlett/hiredis), which is the version I personally use in conjunction with Nhiredis (note: the compatibility changes are largely the work of others, not me).
+1. Obtain an [OpenMSTech version of redis](https://github.com/msopentech/redis) which has been modified to compile under Windows.
+2. Compile this in Release mode for both Win32 and x64 targets.
+It is important to use Release mode so as to link against the runtime libraries that are redistributable.

-The solution/project files/binaies were produced by Visual Studio 2012.
-In visual studio, update the hiredisx project 'include directories' and 'additional dependencies' to point to the hiredis source directory and hiredis.lib that you have successfuly built.
+3. In Visual Studio, update the hiredisx project 'include directories' and 'additional dependencies' for both Win32 and x64 targets to point to the hiredis source directory and hiredis.lib that you have successfuly built.
+You also need to link against Win32_Interop.lib, that was built by OpenMSTech redis.

-Build the solution.
+4. The hiredisx project should now build (for both Win32 and x64 targets) creating hiredisx.dll for both targets.
+5. Manually copy these .dlls to the Nhiredis project under x68 and x64.
+Set the CopyToOutputDirectory property on these files to something other than Do Not Copy.
+6. If you want to use Nhiredis under linux, you'll need to create libhiredisx.so for x86 and x64 and add them to the Nhiredis solution as well.
+7. Run the nugetpkg_make.bat script in the Nhiredis project directory.
+8. in the nugetpkg directory this script creates, run NuGet pack.

 ### Linux

 Obtain hiredis and compile it.

 There is no makefile to enable .NET libraries to be compiled with mono under linux.
-You should either obtain the binary .dlls directly, compile Nhiredis under Windows and use the .dlls thus produced under linux, or write a Makefile yourself...
+You can compile Nhiredis under Windows and use the .dlls thus produced under linux, or write a Makefile yourself...

 edit hiredisx/Makefile to reference hiredis.a you have successfully built. build libhiredisx.so but typing "make" in the hiredisx directory.

-copy libhiredisx.so into the same directory you will be using Nhiredis.dll from.

 ## Library Components